GeminoLibi/digiOS/README.md

-# aiOS (Rust) - AI Native Operating System Interface
+# digiOS - AI Native Operating System Interface

 A high-performance, system-level AI operating system interface built in Rust.
 Provides comprehensive computer control capabilities for AI agents with native system access and optimal performance.

-> **Note**: This project is similar in concept to [digiOS](https://github.com/GeminoLibi/digiOS), another AI-native OS project. aiOS focuses on providing a complete, production-ready implementation with full system control capabilities.
+**digiOS** (Digital Intelligence Operating System) enables AI agents to interact with computer systems at all levels - from user interactions to system-level operations, with the goal of creating a true AI-native operating system interface.

 ## Why Rust?